LehighIAC/ITAC-Automation/README.md

 conda install -c conda-forge python-docx docxcompose latex2mathml num2words pip install python-docx-replace
 ```
+`conda` always has the highest priority.
+If not available, install packages from `conda-forge`.
+Don't install from `pip` unless you have to, otherwise there might be dependency issue.
+### Config VS Code environment
+In VS Code, press Ctrl+Shift+P, search `Python: Select Interpreter` and select the `iac` environment you just created.
 ### NOTE: TO REMOVE THIS ENVIRONMENT
 ```
 conda remove --name iac --all
 ```
 ## Usage
-Is it suggested work on a copy of this reposiotry when generating an IAC report.
+Is it suggested to work on a copy of this reposiotry when generating an IAC report.
 ### Energy Charts
 1. Edit `Energy Charts.xlsx`.
-Select fuel type and unit, then edit raw data (if copying from other spreadsheet, copy values only).
+Select `fuel type` ,`fuel unit` and start month, then edit raw data (if copying from other spreadsheet, copy values only).
 The formatting is fully automatic and shouldn't be touched.
 2. Save the workbook as `Web Page (.htm)` format (DO NOT change the name, all images will be in `Energy Charts.fld` folder).
 This is the only stable way to save all charts as images.
 3. Run `Utility.py` to extract data from the spreadsheet.
 ### Assessment Recommendations
-1. Edit `.json5` database for any specific AR.
+1. Edit `.json5` database of any specific AR.
 Make sure the data type is matching the description.
 2. Run the corresponding `.py` file.
 The output will be saved in `ARs` directory.
 Follow the instructions of the script if there's anything you need to adjust manually.
 ### Compiling Report
 1. Fill plant information in `Info.json5`.